Big Nate Goes for Broke: Plot

 Nate Wright and his friends are sixth-graders who start a cartooning club with the school's art teacher Mr. Rosa, named "The Doodlers".
-In one of these meetings, an art teacher from PS 38's rival school, Jefferson, visits and showcases some drawings from her class.
-Nate is immediately angered at the quality of the drawings, as Jefferson is generally better than PS 38 at everything.
-Later, Mr. Rosa suggests that the club should include more girls and Nate believes they should invite his crush Jenny, to which the others immediately scoff at.
+In one of these meetings, an art teacher from P.S.
+38's rival school, Jefferson, visits and showcases some drawings from her class.
+Nate is immediately angered at the quality of the drawings, as Jefferson is generally better than P.S.
+38 at everything.
+Later, Mr. Rosa suggests that the club should include more girls.
 Francis proposes they invite Dee Dee, a talkative girl known for being incredibly dramatic and constantly dressing up in costumes, due to her being a good artist.
-He then shows a poster she drew as proof.
 Nate reluctantly agrees and sheepishly walks up to Dee Dee while talking to her friends.
 Nate stumbles on his words and Dee Dee mistakes him for asking her out to the upcoming dance, which she happily accepts.
-Nate, being unable to decline due to the large group of students surrounding the two egging him on, decides to capitulate.

-On the night of the Dance, Nate picks up Dee Dee, only to be surprised at the tropical fruit arrangement on her head.
-The two head to the dance, only to be encountered by school bully Randy Betancourt, who Nate humorously implies has no good qualities.
-Nate goes to change into a swim suit, only for Randy to steal his clothes, leaving him in nothing but underwear.
+On the night of the dance, Nate picks up Dee Dee, only to be surprised at the tropical fruit arrangement on her head, after the two head to the dance.
+Nate goes to change into a swim suit, only for the school bully Randy Betancourt to steal his clothes, leaving him in nothing but underwear.
 Nate flags Dee Dee down, and tells her his situation.
-She then runs and gets him a backup set of clothes; a grass skirt.
+She then runs and gets him a backup set of clothes: a grass skirt.
 Nate wears it to his chagrin and imagines the wave of embarrassment he'll receive on the dance floor.
 Instead, the complete opposite happens, as the students are impressed by his odd attire.
 After several minutes of dancing, water starts to drip from the gym ceiling, as the sprinklers malfunction.
-Coach Johnson then yells through a megaphone for everyone to go home.
+Coach John yells through a megaphone for everyone to go home.

-On a hill, Nate and Francis are preparing to sled down when Teddy arrives with a Supa Snow Tube, which he spent his garage shoveling money on.
-The boys take turns on the tube, having a ton of fun due to its speed, when a couple of boys from Jefferson show up.
-Their leader, Nolan, takes interest in the boys and steals their tube.
-They then try to sled down the hill with all of them piled on at once.
-As Teddy fears, the snow tube is crushed and springs a large leak, deflating it.
-Nolan and his friends then take off, laughing at the distraught Teddy.
-Nate promises to Teddy that his dad can suture up and re-inflate the tube.